Keyboard shortcuts

 A few things stay co-located despite plausible split points:

-• Phase 0 sanitize sub-passes in aozora-lexer.
+• Phase 0 sanitize sub-passes in aozora-pipeline.
 Each sub-pass is < 100 LOC and operates on the same &str slice; pulling them out would create a 5-crate ecosystem for a transformation that’s conceptually one phase.

 Splits aren’t free — every additional crate adds a Cargo.toml, a README, doc-link reachability, and a test surface.
 Splits land when the cohesion benefit (one of the three above) is real.